Passive journal centralization with encryption using self-signed certificates

 This page will guide you through creating a passive journal centralization setup using self-signed certificates for encryption and authorization.

 Once you centralize your infrastructure logs to a server, Netdata will automatically detect all the logs from all servers and organize them in sources.
-With the setup described in this document, on recent systemd versions, Netdata will automatically name all remote sources using the names of the clients, as they are described at their certificates (on older versions, the names will be IPs or reverse DNS lookups of the IPs).
+With the setup described in this document, on recent systemd versions, Netdata will automatically name all remote sources using the names of the clients, as they’re described at their certificates (on older versions, the names will be IPs or reverse DNS lookups of the IPs).

 A passive journal server waits for clients to push their metrics to it, so in this setup we will:

-3. configure systemd-journal-upload on the clients, to push their logs to the server.
+on the clients, to push their logs to the server.

 Keep in mind that the authorization involved works like this:

-2. The client (systemd-journal-upload) validates that the receiver (systemd-journal-remote) uses a trusted certificate (like the server does) and it also checks that the hostname or IP of the URL specified to its configuration, matches one of the names or IPs of the server it gets connected to.
+) uses a trusted certificate (like the server does) and it also checks that the hostname or IP of the URL specified to its configuration, matches one of the names or IPs of the server it gets connected to.
 So, the client does a validation that it connected to the right server, using the URL hostname against the names and IPs of the server on its certificate.

-This means, that if both certificates are issued by the same certificate authority, only the client can potentially reject the server.
+This means that if both certificates are issued by the same certificate authority, only the client can potentially reject the server.

 Self-signed certificates